anonymouz-trash/arch-updater/README.md

 THIS IS WORK IN PROGRESS!!

 I'm not responsible for any damage and I highly recommend to see through the entire project/code before using it!
 The whole project is adjusted to my needs.
+As Arch-user I think you know what you're doing. :smile:

+# Features
+* easy to use repeating tasks, like updating, cleaning and installing packages
+* annoying installation and configuration things when reinstalling the entire system
+* included the amazing Non-Steam-Launchers script for Desktop and Steamdeck
+* extra Steamdeck optimization section
+* error detection and prevention depending on what system you are (hopefully) :grin:
+* when things are more customizable, like packages to install, the script asks

 # Prerequisites
 * dialog    (The menu itself)